 Alps is a process designed to improve the life chances of young people.
 Our target grades are aspirational, raising students’ expectations and performance.
 Our targets are based on what is actually being achieved by the top 25% of schools and colleges, against our national benchmarks.
 Our reports are clear, concise and easy to follow, while also detailed enough to allow forensic analysis.

 Our analysis can provide valuable insights for everyone involved in the management of post-16 learning in a school or college.
 The overview contained within our reports gives a clear picture of overall value added performance.
-These reports can form an important discussion point during governors meetings.
+We indicate which pages in particular would be useful to share with governors.
+Our reports can form an important discussion point during governors meetings.
 If you are unsure whether your school or college uses Alps you should speak to your head/principal.
 Many schools also ask Alps to provide training for their governing bodies.

-We provide students with minimum target grades which are based on the performance of all students nationally.
-We use GCSE performance as a measure of ability and assign target grades based on each student’s prior ability ‘band’.
-The target given is based on the grades achieved by the top 25% nationally.
+We provide students with minimum expected grades which are based on the performance of all students nationally.
+We use your performance in external assessments as a measure of ability and assign target grades based on a range of prior ability ‘bands’.
+The minimum expected grade given is based on the grades achieved by the top 25% nationally.

 The Alps system is based on a powerful educational philosophy which emphasises encouraging high aspirations for all students.
-Our reports are intended for internal use by schools and colleges to measure the value added progress of post-16 students.
+Our reports are intended for internal use by schools and colleges to measure the value added progress of GCSE, A level and BTEC students.